NJ Urged ‘To Get Creative’ On Tax Incentives, Focus On Affordable Housing

 A major roadblock, at least at the moment, is that the state’s tax-credit programs are currently in limbo.
 Murphy has been calling for reforms after an audit raised troubling concerns about the EDA’s ability to administer them.
 In the fallout, there’s a grand jury investigating potential criminality and the EDA has been re-examining past awards.
 On Thursday it announced it was asking for more information from another three companies that got credits under the Grow New Jersey program to address discrepancies in their applications and other legal questions.

 New Jersey has had some sort of economic incentives in place for more than two decades.
-The Legislature last month passed a bill that would until early next year.
+The Legislature last month passed a bill that would extend the existing programs until early next year.
 But Murphy has promised to veto that.

-The governor has a that does not include a dedicated program for affordable housing.
+The governor has a plan for remaking the incentives that does not include a dedicated program for affordable housing.
 Instead, he has proposed five specific incentives targeting high-growth industries, the redevelopment of brownfields, historic preservation, startups and a gap financing program for commercial, residential and mixed-use projects.

 Singleton said that the re-examination of incentive program presents a great opportunity to shift the emphasis of some of the credits given away from corporate and business interests and toward affordable housing, which has never been a major focus of the incentives.